-- 1.3.1 The Code is applicable to the following sections of the telecommunications industry under section 110 of the Act:

-- (a) Carriers; and

-- (b) Carriage Service Providers.
+- 1.3.1 The Code is applicable to the following sections of the telecommunications industry under section 110 of the Act: - (a) Carriers; and - (b) Carriage Service Providers. - 1.3.2 The Code is applicable to Data Providers.

 NOTES 1: The Code is applicable to the IPND Manager as: